An ag(e)ing hacker, Luca Saiu's blog

 The only solution is memorising which words follow which pattern.
 We have to accept that it takes time; I certainly do.
 Russian is a difficult language.
 It is also beautiful.

-Along the many possible patterns in nouns, some nouns are inflected as if they were adjective.
+Along the many possible patterns in nouns, some nouns are inflected as if they were adjectives.
 One example is лёгкое “lung”, in fact indistinguishable from the adjective лёгкий “light” (having little weight) in the neuter gender:

 cards-cropped-vertically/polmone-2